 Prepare small gifts for those who buy your book.
 On my book promotions, I’ve given away bookmarks.
 These can be personalized or not.

 · Don’t forget book fairs!
-This is a great way to promote your book.
+This is a great way to do your book marketing.

 Your book launch is done.
 You’ve sold some copies and things are just now starting to heat up.